SamuelSwartzberg/flashcardifying_text_temp/inf.md

 .close()|closes the notification manually
 Notification objects can have the events click, close, error and show (when the notification is shown) triggered on them.

+#### Intersection Observer API

+The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with other elements or the viewport.

 #### intervals

 {{c1::window}}.​setTimeout(function, delay, args);

+#### misc

+window.getComputedStyle(<element>) gets a read-only CSSStyleDeclaration.

 ### navigator